gu-benites/auth-supabase-pkce-v1/docs/implementation-consultant.md

     *   Rewrite this document to reflect the new primary approach (Context + React Query for auth state and profile).
     *   Clarify Zustand's role for non-server, non-auth-session global state.
 *   [ ] **Modify `docs/adding-new-features.md`**:
-    *   Ensure the "User Profile Page" example aligns with the new `useAuth` hook and data fetching patterns.
+    *   Ensure the "User Profile Page" example aligns with the new `useAuth` hook and data fetching patterns, reflecting the detailed `UserProfile` schema.
 *   [ ] **Modify `docs/supabase-client-deep-dive.md`**:
     *   Ensure it accurately reflects how `AuthSessionProvider` uses the client-side Supabase instance.